Notes From a Liar and Her Dog Discussion Guide

 Gennifer Choldenko was born in Santa Monica, California, in 1957, the youngest child in a family of four children.
 Choldenko began her writing career with a job as a copywriter in a small ad agency.
 She began taking classes in illustration, and this eventually led to a full-time study of illustration at the Rhode Island School of Design.
-After becoming very successful in advertising, she began to pursue her real love of children's books, and her first novel Notes from a Liar and Her Dog was chosen as a School Library Journal Best Book of the Year and won several other awards.
+After becoming very successful in advertising, she began to pursue her real love of children's books.
+Notes From a Liar and Her Dog is her first novel, was chosen as a School Library Journal Best Book of the Year, and has won several other awards.
 Choldenko is married with two children, and she lives in the San Francisco Bay area.

 Suggested Answers to Literature Circle Questions

 1. When Ant is called into the office at the beginning of the story, what has she done wrong?
 Name three things that you learn about Ant and her family in this scene.

 Ant is in trouble because she has been announcing that she is adopted, that her real parents are going to come to take her away from the parents she lives with now.
 In this scene, we learn that Just Carol, Ant's teacher, is concerned about Ant's behavior and is worried that Ant is having problems at home.
 We learn that Ant has often been in trouble in the principal's office.
 Ant is irritated to see her mother at school, and she is rude to her mother in front of Mr. Borgdorf, the principal, and Just Carol.

 2. Ant overhears her parents talking about her father's job.
 What is Ant afraid might happen?
 How does she feel about the conversation she hears?

 She is afraid that her father will once again change jobs and the family will have to move.
 She hears her father talking about how much he hates his job, and how he has headhunters calling to offer him something better.
 She feels anxious and sad about the possibility of her family moving once again, especially since her father had promised her that the move to California would be their last.